archielite/riorelax-docs/hotel-booking.md

 ![](images/hotel-booking-room-front-2.png)

-These hotel rules and cancellation policies can also be configured in the Theme Options within the admin settings.
+These Hotel Rules, Cancellation Policies and Contact Information (Yellow Arrow) can also be configured in the Theme Options within the admin settings.

 ![](images/hotel-booking-room-back-1.png)